YCChenVictor/blog-frontend/_posts/Economics/market/2022-01-30-research-market.md

 Describes my way to research a market.
 Steps as follow:

-1. decompose the market into demand and supply
+1. decompose the market according to services **directly** facing consumers
-2. demand side: research the utility each product in this market can offer
-3. supply side: research the cost of producing products in this market
-4. then image a way to benefit the people in this market
+2. according to the price tags of the services, compare why the utilities are different
+3. given the different utilities, the producers' marketing strategies.
+4. decompose the supply chain of each producing.
+5. observes and decompose the problems these people have and then make a MVP

 ## Why?

-Given my future startup project, I need a systematic way to analyze markets so that I can build an App truly solve the problems.
+Given my future startup projects, I need a systematic way to analyze markets so that I can build an App truly solve the problems.

 ## How?

+### services

-The steps
+The principles:

-Define an issue -> decompose this issue into trees with concepts of MECE -> find minor solutions to solve a part of this issue -> collect data to support it.
-If not, find another way -> implementation with MVP
+1. consumers can buy these services independently
+2. consumers pay almost no efforts or sacrifices to enjoy these services, they only needs to pay money and time on it

 ## What?